 Brampton Population 2019

-Every city seems to be famous for something and Brampton in southern Ontario is famous for its flowers and the large number of greenhouses within the city.
-Even though Ontario is the main city in the region, more people are moving into Brampton each year.
-According to the census that Canada performs every few years, Brampton has shown double digit growth each time.
+Every city seems to be famous for something and Brampton in southern Ontario is renowned for its flowers and the large number of greenhouses within the city.
+Even though Ontario is the central city in the region, more people are moving into Brampton each year.
+According to the census that Canada performs every few years, Brampton has shown double-digit growth each time.

 City Size and Population Density

 Brampton covers 266 square kilometers of area, and with a population nearing 600,000, the density of the population is nearing 2230 people per square kilometer.